UQ of 2D Slab Burner DNS: Surrogates, Uncertainty Propagation, and Parameter Calibration: ABLATE: Coupled Flow/Combustion DNS

+The species diffusivity coefficients are assumed to be equal for all gaseous species.
+The thermal conductivity, $k$, and gas species diffusivity, $D$, are determined from $\mu$, assuming a unity Lewis number and Prandtl number of 0.707.
+The soot species diffusivity is assumed to be mostly from thermophoresis, $D_{Y_{C(s)}}\vec{\nabla}Y_{C(s)} = Y_{C(s)}\vec{V_T}$.

-The quantity $\kappa_P = \kappa_{P,gas} + \kappa_{P,soot}$ is the total Planck mean absorption coefficient including contributions from the gas and soot concentrations. $\sigma$ is the Stefan-Boltzmann constant and $G = \int_{4\pi} I d\Omega$ is the irradiation that is determined through solution of the radiative transfer equation (RTE) for gray gases \cite{Modest93,SH92}. $\kappa_{P,gas}$ is computed using an emperical model provided by Zimmer \cite{Zimmer16} based on the concentrations of $CO_2,~H_2O,~CO$ and $CH_4$. $\kappa_{P,soot}$ is the Planck mean absorption coefficient of soot assuming a Rayleigh scattering limit \cite{Modest93}.
+The quantity $\kappa_P = \kappa_{P,gas} + \kappa_{P,soot}$ is the total Planck mean absorption coefficient including contributions from the gas and soot concentrations. $\sigma$ is the Stefan-Boltzmann constant and $G = \int_{4\pi} I d\Omega$ is the irradiation that is determined through solution of the radiative transfer equation (RTE) for gray gases \cite{Modest22}. $\kappa_{P,gas}$ is computed using an emperical model provided by Zimmer \cite{Zimmer16} based on the concentrations of $CO_2,~H_2O,~CO$ and $CH_4$. $\kappa_{P,soot}$ is the Planck mean absorption coefficient of soot assuming a Rayleigh scattering limit \cite{Modest22}.

-The wall boundary conditions are simply treated as isothermal no-slip walls held at the ambient temperature of 300 K. The inlet and outlet boundary conditions are described using locally one-dimensional inviscid characteristics (LODI) \cite{PL92}.
-The velocity profile prescripted at the inlet is described using a $1/7^{th}$ power law for fully developed turbulent profile for pipe flow, $u_{in}(r) = V_{in}(1-2r/D_{pipe})^{1/7}$, where $V_{in}$ is a velocity factor defined by the oxidizer mass flux to obtain the correct mass flow rate, $A = 60~G/49\rho_{ox}$.
+The wall boundary conditions are simply treated as isothermal no-slip walls held at the ambient temperature of 300 K. The inlet and outlet boundary conditions are described using locally one-dimensional inviscid characteristics (LODI) \cite{POINSOT1992104}.
+The freestream velocity profile prescripted at the inlet is described using a $1/7^{th}$ power law for fully developed turbulent profile for pipe flow, $u_{in}(r) = V_{in}(1-2r/D_{pipe})^{1/7}$, where $V_{in} = 60~G_{ox}/49\rho_{ox}$ is a velocity factor defined by the oxidizer mass flux ($G_{ox}$) to obtain the correct mass flow rate, the oxidizer density is $\rho_{ox} = 1.283 \frac{kg}{m^3}$, and the inlet is $D_{pipe} = 0.0254m$.

 The fuel boundary energy balance is used to couple the heat flux incident on the fuel surface from the gas phase to the mass of fuel vaporizing of the surface,